ethteck/decomp-jenkins/README.md

 ## Running the Jenkins Agent

-Create a `roms` directory and add the relevant ROMs to it
+Create a `roms` directory and add the relevant ROMs to it:

 ```sh
 mkdir -p roms